cortexlabs/cortex/examples/pytorch/text-generator/README.md

 $ cortex cluster up
 ```

 This creates a Cortex cluster in your AWS account, which will take approximately 15 minutes.
-Additional information about your cluster is shown on the command line.

 After your cluster is created, you can deploy your model to your cluster by using the same code and configuration as before: